 Here’s a basic green smoothie recipe featuring kale, collards, or spinach, made filling and tasty with banana and avocado.

-Hemp seeds are suggested as an optional ingredient.
+Hemp seeds are suggested as an optional ingredient, but I highly recommend using them!
 They’re one of the best, most concentrated sources of Omega 3s — even better (and tastier) than flaxseeds.
 They make a great addition to this creamy smoothie.

-Look for both hempseeds at most any natural foods market.
+Look for hemp seeds at most any natural foods market.
 Whether you use them or not, this filling smoothie makes a great way to start a day.
-Recipe adapted from Wild About Greens by Nava Atlas.
-Photos above and just below by Susan Voisin, FatFreeVegan.

 More about basic green smoothies

 Following the dictate, “everything in moderation” it’s a good idea to vary the kind of greens you use in your smoothies, especially if you get into the habit of making them daily.

 Spinach, kale, and collards have the best flavors for blending into greens—spinach is so mild, in fact, that if you close your eyes and just taste, you hardly know it’s there.

 A common ratio for green smoothies is about 60% fruit and 40% greens.
 It isn’t always possible to measure precisely, though a somewhat larger ratio of fruit makes the smoothie more palatable.
 Once your palate adjusts, though, there’s nothing to keep you from using more leafy greens than fruit.